ivan-tkatchev/tab/docs/README.html.md

 `count Arr[a] -> UInt` -- returns the number of elements in the array.

 `cut`
 : Splits a string using a delimiter.
+See also `recut` for splitting with a regular expression.
 Usage:
 `cut String, String -> Arr[String]` -- returns an array of strings, such that the first argument is split using the second argument as a delimiter.
 `cut String, String, Integer -> String` -- calling `cut(a,b,n)` is equivalent to `cut(a,b)[n]`, except much faster.